 For a taste of Mardi Gras, sample from every pot at the World Famous Cajun Extravaganza and Gumbo Cook Off.
 Amateur and professional teams will stir up hundreds of gallons of rich, spicy gumbo and serve it up, which is a Mardi Gras tradition among krewes in Southwest Louisiana.
 The event is a must-be-there mix of award-winning food, floor-stomping music, and the down-home spirit of Mardi Gras.

-15 parades of green, purple and gold will roll throughout Southwest Louisiana.
+Parades of green, purple and gold will roll throughout Southwest Louisiana.
 Children's Parade, trail rides and the every popular Krewe of Barkus Parade - for your four-legged friends.
 Two new parades join the Cajun Carnival this season, Second Line Stroll; a walking parade, and Jeeps on Parade.
 Afterward, reserve your spot for the grand finale of Southwest Louisiana Mardi Gras, the Krewe of Krewes Parade featuring costumes, plenty of beads and elaborate floats winding through Lake Charles.
-Click here for a full list and details.

-Always a favorite, don’t miss the Royal Gala, as the 2017 royal courts of krewes parade for the public in full regalia.
-Both of these events are held at the Lake Charles Civic Center the Monday before Mardi Gras Day, affectionately known as Lundi Gras.
+Always a favorite, don’t miss the Royal Gala, as the 2012 royal courts of krewes parade for the public in full regalia held at the Lake Charles Civic Center the Monday before Mardi Gras Day, affectionately known as Lundi Gras.

 Set your alarm clocks on Fat Tuesday!
 The mornings starts off early with the Iowa Chicken.
 Imaging yourself chasing chickens and toe-tapping to some Zydeco music as you gain ingredients for the gumbo pot!
 The run and parade are followed by a Zydeco dance party at the Knights of Columbus Hall.